 Table of Contents

 A key component of the NightQuarter concept is that every week is a festival.
-The week we visited was Winter Wonderland celebrating mid winter Christmas with mulled wine, winter warmers and a high chance of ‘snow’.
+This one is Winter Wonderland celebrating mid-winter Christmas with mulled wine, winter warmers and a high chance of ‘snow’.
 The following weekend Rio Carnivale is due to hit town as we celebrate the opening of the 2016 Olympics from afar.
 To find out what’s on over the next month you can see the schedule on their site.

 Support for local artists and enterprise

 Over the course of a weekend up to 20 bands will play at the sound stages around the venue, most of them featuring local talent.
 There’s something for all ages and tastes but our personal favourite this night involved hanging around the XXXX bar for a good portion of the evening listening to covers from 70 bands including the Eagles and Dragon, a band from our NZ homeland.